 Type of manuscript (e.g. Original article, Case Report)

-The title of the article, concise, but informative to include sufficient detail for indexing purposes but be general enough for readers outside the field to appreciate what the paper is about.
-They should include sufficient detail for indexing purposes but be general enough for readers outside the field to appreciate what the paper is about.
-Title normally do not exceed two lines in print i.e. 100 characters (including spaces), do not normally include numbers, acronyms, abbreviations or punctuation.
+The title of the article should be concise, informative include sufficient detail to appreciate what the paper is about.
+It should include key words and phrases for indexing purposes.
+Title normally does not exceed two to three lines in print i.e. around 20 words.
+Do not include numbers, acronyms, abbreviations, proprietary names etc.

-Running title or short title not more than 50 characters including spaces;
+Running title or short title not more than 50 characters including spaces.

-The name by which each contributor is known ( First name, Middle name and Last name), with his or her highest academic degree(s) for record and institutional affiliation;
+Authors’ name as it appears in your culture/society (e.g. Jay Narayan Shah, do NOT format to Shah JN or Shah Jay Narayan).
+You may mention which is first name, middle name and last name), with highest academic degree(s) for record and institutional affiliation.

-The name of the department(s) and institution(s) to which the work should be attributed;
+The name of the department(s) and institution(s) to which the work should be attributed.

-The name, address, phone numbers, facsimile numbers and e-mail address of the contributor responsible for correspondence about the manuscript;
+The name, address, phone numbers, fax numbers and e-mail address of the contributor responsible for correspondence about the manuscript.

-The total number of pages, total number of photographs and word counts separately for abstract and for the text (excluding the references and abstract);
+The total number of pages, total number of table and figures, word counts for each section and for the main document (excluding the references and abstract);

 Source(s) of support in the form of grants, equipment, drugs, or all of these;

-Acknowledgement, if any; one or more statements should specify

-Contributions that need acknowledging but do not justify authorship, such as general support by a departmental chair;
+Acknowledgement to individual or institute for significant contribution who do not qualify for authorship for example general support by a departmental chair, or staff-

-Acknowledgments of technical help; and
+Acknowledgments of and nature of technical help.

 Acknowledgments of financial and material support, which should specify the

 nature of the support.
-This should be included in the title page of the manuscript and not in the main article file.

-If the manuscript was presented as part at a meeting, the organization, place, and exact date on which it was read.
+If the manuscript was presented as part at a meeting or thesis, the organization, place, and exact date on which it was read.

 Registration number of clinical trials.

+Conflict of interest.

-CONFLICT OF INTEREST NOTIFICATION PAGE
+CONFLICT OF INTEREST PAGE

 To prevent the information on potential conflicts of interest from being overlooked or misplaced, it needs to be part of the manuscript.
 However, it should also be included on a separate page or pages immediately following the title page.

-JPAHS do not send information on conflicts of interest to reviewers.
+ABSTRACT

-ABSTRACT The second page should carry the full title of the manuscript and an abstract.
-The abstract should be structured for original articles as: Introduction, Methods, Results and Conclusion.
+Provide full tile on abstract page.
+The abstract should be structured for original articles- Introductions, Methods, Results and Conclusions.
 State the context (background), aims, settings and design, material and methods, statistical analysis used, results and conclusions.
-Below the abstract should provide 3 to 8 keywords arranged alphabetically.
+Below the abstract should provide 3 to 8 keywords arranged alphabetically, separated by coma, all small case.
 The abstract should not be structured for a review article and case report.
 Do not include references in abstract.
+Avoid use of abbreviations unless absolutely necessary.

+INTRODUCTIONS

-INTRODUCTION Provide a context or background for the study (that is, the nature of the problem and its significance).
+Provide a context or background for the study, the nature of the problem and its significance.
+Starting from global view, regional then local, it should be written in ‘inverted triangle’ in three paragraphs ideally, to end with the rationale and relevancy of the study.
 State the specific purpose or research objective of, or hypothesis tested by, the study or observation; the research objective is often more sharply focused when stated as a question.
 Both the main and secondary objectives should be clear, and any pre-specified subgroup analyses should be described.
 Provide only directly pertinent references, and do not include data or conclusions from the work being reported.

-METHODS The Methods section should only include information that was available at the time the study was planned or protocol written; all information obtained during the conduct of the study belongs to the results section.
+METHODS

+Include detail information on materials and methods; the details of where, when, how, who, why etc, with elaborate process so as the study can be ‘reproduced’.